 Finding love in the age of Tinder is no easy feat.
 Instead of phone calls, there’s the cryptic text message; instead of maturely calling it quits, there’s ghosting (or worse, breaking up via Snapchat); and instead of blind dates, there is a veritable sea of dating apps to navigate.
 Are you busy and ambitious?
 Do you read your horoscope every morning?
 Can you craft a perfect playlist?
 There’s a dating app for you!
 Unfortunately, finding the right dating app isn’t so easy (as if finding a perfect match weren’t hard enough).

 How can you tell which app is better suited to all your needs—and worth the time and energy that first dates require?
-We gave our best shot at answering these questions and convinced a few of our editors to review the best free dating apps on the market right now.
-The stories will make you laugh, make you cry, and perhaps inspire your own search for love.
-Want to know if our editors found what they were looking for?
-Read their quest to find—if not love—the best free dating apps, and pick one out for yourself.
+We gave our best shot at answering these questions and hope you'll take consider getting second opinions on your profile photo as research shows friends often know better (at least in this area).
+The personal stories will make you laugh, cry, and perhaps inspire your own search for love.
+Read our editors' quest to find the best free dating apps, and pick one out for yourself.

-The Nuts and Bolts: It’s easy to use and has a simple interface, but you do have to pay to go back to a previous swipe, which is lame.
+The Nuts and Bolts: It’s easy to use and has a simple interface.
 This app is the pioneer of swiping, which in its own right gives it a five out of five.
-That being said, Tinder is overrated: There are the ads, the inability to swipe backward, and almost too many people on it now.
+That being said, Tinder is overrated: There are the ads, the inability to swipe backward, and almost too many people on it.
 Everyone uses it now, so the pool of potential partners isn’t the best, and the user experience is now a pay-to-play kind of experience.

 The Date: I’ve had quite a few bad dates, but one of the worst began on a high note.
 Any time a guy calls, I’m thrilled.
 I’m old-school, and I love it when they aren’t afraid to be old-school too.
 So this date starts by him calling and saying he’s going to pick me up and take me out (YAS, finally a man with a plan).
 From there, it’s downhill.
 I give him detailed directions on how to find me, he gets lost, and I had to walk to him in heels.
 Being an optimist, I let it slide and got in his car.
 He says hi and then kisses my hand—cute, right?
 Until I find my hand suddenly being rubbed against his face—why, I do not know.
 He then asks me where we’re going.
 So much for a plan.
 After pulling my hand away a few times and a few back-and-forth rebuttals, we finally decide on an overrated café in Santa Monica.
 He insists on hanging out longer after eating, but I make him walk back to the car.
 We sit in the car for 20 to 30 minutes while I try to convince him to take me home.
 He continues with the hand-rubbing thing, and after I finally give off enough signals, he literally stops talking to me—like complete silence—and drops me off.

 The Nuts and Bolts: It’s easy to use, bright, colorful, and doesn’t feel as “shameful” as Tinder.
 I love that the only one who can start conversations is the girl.
 It makes it easier to avoid the weirdos, and it makes me step up my game.
-Also, you can swipe back free of charge, and there’s even a feature in the app that allows you to match with friends.
+Also, there’s a feature in the app that allows you to match with friends.
 But it only gives you 24 hours to reach out to the guy and for him to reply, so it’s almost too much pressure.
-It can be annoying since I don’t want to check my phone every two hours to see if I messaged or matched with a guy.
+It can be annoying since I don’t want to check my phone every two hours to see if I was messaged or matched with a guy.

 The Dating Pool: On average, I go on five dates for every 10 matches.
 The guys are way, way cuter on Bumble; that being said, I’ve had more solid relationships/friendships come out of Tinder than Bumble.
 It seems everyone I’ve talked to thus far is more easily distracted than people on Tinder.
 On Tinder, you could talk to a guy for two months; on Bumble, maybe two days.
 Maybe that's because the app pressures you to start a conversation in less time?
 Or because there are more attractive people on Bumble?
 Overall, you do get more matches, but it almost makes me miss having to sift through all the bad men on Tinder to find the good ones.

-The Date: But my most horrific online dating experience has come from Bumble.
+The Date: My most horrific online dating experience has come from Bumble.
 I was talking to this guy, and we really clicked; we had the same humor and even the same horoscope sign.
 But once we got to know each other, I found out he used to be a drug addict, which really scared me away from dating for a while (I ended up ghosting him because I couldn’t handle it).
-But when it comes to dating online or in person, you have to take the same stance that you would expect your father too: Don’t take any crap, and always remember that the good ones take time to find.
+But when it comes to dating online or in person, you have to take the same stance that you would expect from your father: Don’t take any crap, and always remember that the good ones take time to find.

 Length of Use: About three months—I’m still new to the Bumble game!
 And I’ve been on four dates.